learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 short.
 The `-m` flag says we want to add one and should be followed by the message in quotes.

 Let's commit our tracked change.
-In terminal, run:
+In the terminal, run:

 ```bash
 git commit -m "created myfile.md"